 The rich resources and the accessibility of two rivers attracted those determined to profit from the bounty.
-Slaves deepened a natural channel between the Wacissa and the Aucilla rivers, but the Slave Canal was abandoned.
-Later, Seminole Indians used the dense swamps to successfully attack the Army soldiers who could not defend against the guerrilla tactics.
+Prior to the Civil War, slaves deepened a natural channel between the Wacissa and the Aucilla rivers so that plantation owners could get cotton to ships on the Gulf of Mexico.
+However, the Slave Canal was soon abandoned.

 Lumbermen removed most of the old-growth cypress from the swamps early in the 20th century.
 They constructed raised roadbeds (trams) for locomotives to haul huge timbers out of the swamps.
 Stands of native longleaf pine were replanted with fast-growing slash and loblolly pines for pulpwood.
 Today, some of these trams still provide roadways for vehicles, while others are smaller pathways for hikers, bikers and wildlife.

 In 1988, the state of Florida obtained the core property (about 14,000 acres).
-Later acquisitions were made in 2000 and 2003 from St. Joe Timberland Company and now the area’s natural plant communities are being managed and ongoing restoration is underway.
+Later acquisitions were made in 2000 and 2003 from the St. Joe Timberland Company.
+The area’s natural plant communities are currently being managed and ongoing restoration is underway.